dhershman1/octoris/notes/core.md

 **Important**: As per usual this is subject to change as we tweak and continue to enhance the framework

+## Theory

-It is undetermined if this is how middleware will be given to the primary function this way or not.
+It is undetermined if this is how middleware will be given to the core function this way or not.

 I am thinking about possibly introducing helper functions to do something like this.